konsumer/pipd/README.md

 ### remote graphical interface

+> [!WARNING]
+> I didn't quite get this working right.
+RDP seems finicky.
+VNC works, though, if you want that.

 For a graphical interface, you can install RDP, which does not use much resources when you are not using it:

 ```